-6.1.1 An Evaluation Committee ("EC") selected by CCMEC will be responsible for evaluating Proposals and, subject to the general

-- rights of CCMEC as set out in section 7.1, for selecting a successful Proposal, if any. - 6.1.2 The EC may consist of members of the Odyssey Coordinators Subcommittee, as well as staff from the CMEC Secretariat, all of whom have knowledge of CMEC's operations.
+- 6.1.1 An Evaluation Committee ("EC") selected by CCMEC will be responsible for evaluating Proposals and, subject to the general rights of CCMEC as set out in section 7.1, for selecting a successful Proposal, if any. - 6.1.2 The EC may consist of senior officials and/or designates from ministries and departments of education, communication consultants, legal counsel, as well as staff from the CMEC Secretariat, all of whom have knowledge of CMEC's operations.